fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 1. Run the app again and review the output.

+    You shee that the second list of customers is sorted by name in ascending order.
 The output should be similar to the following:

     ```plaintext